Blockchain Based Decentralized Replay Attack Detection for Large Scale Power Systems: Experimental Results

 Figure \ref{fig:bglc} compares the performance of the blockchain version with a BG based scheme with varying number of gossip rounds for each simulation epoch by enforcing two regional attacks.
 We observe that the blockchain based framework detects a global attack faster than the BG by a margin of 30 epochs.
 Moreover an increasing number of BG rounds per epoch leads to a sharp decrease in the mean, median and the variance of the global attack probability across all regions.
 Figure \ref{fig:bglc} demonstrates that despite 50 synchronous gossip rounds per epoch, a global attack detection cannot be successfully disseminated among all regions in BG.

 Figure \ref{fig:bgnuma} compares the performance of the blockchain based global attack detection paradigm with its BG counterpart with increasing number of regions under attack.
 We fix the maximum number of gossip rounds to 50 for each simulation case.
 We observe that the blockchain outperforms the gossip algorithm by a margin of approximately 20 simulation epochs.
-Figure \ref{fig:bgnuma} also indicates that the initial error for BG at each epoch decreases with an increase in the number of regions under attack.
+Figure \ref{fig:bgnuma} also indicates that in case of BG the initial disparity of the GAP among the regions decreases with an increase in the number of regions under attack.
 Such a scenario results in marginal improvement in the global attack detection.

 As postulated by Theorem \ref{thm2}, low initial error is preferred for BG, which only happens when an increasing number of regions are under attack.
 On the other hand, a high number of gossip rounds are required for BG in order to overcome regional connectivity constraints predicted by Theorem \ref{thm2}.
 Both scenarios highlight the operational obstacles associated with an information diffusion scheme based on gossip.
 Figures \ref{fig:bglc}, \ref{fig:bgnuma} conclusively show that the blockchain based framework delivers a reliable, timely and accurate detection as compared to its gossip counterpart in diverse operational scenarios.